Colby College's Acceptance Rate Results for the Class of 2029

 Internships

-For instance, if you’re considering a career in medicine, an internship at a hospital can help you stand out as a strong candidate and also allows you to gain a better understanding of the field and apply that knowledge to your studies.
+For example, if you’re considering a career in medicine, an internship at a hospital can help you stand out as a strong candidate and also allows you to gain a better understanding of the field and apply that knowledge to your studies.

 Simply put, admissions officers are looking for leaders who are already making a significant impact in their field and communities.